Arlesey Town F.C.: History

 Despite finishing in the bottom three of Division One in 1961–62, Arlesey were promoted to the Premier Division.
 They finished second-from-bottom of the Premier Division the following season and were relegated back to Division One.
 However, a third-place finish in 1963–64 resulted in an immediate return to the Premier Division.
 In 1982–83 the club transferred to the Premier Division of the United Counties League, which they won in 1984–85.
 However, rising costs forced the club to resign from the United Counties League in 1992, moving back to the Premier Division of the South Midlands League in 1991–92.
 The 1994–95 season saw the club win the Premier Division with a record 107 points, as well as beating Oxford City 2–1 in the final of the FA Vase at Wembley Stadium.
 Following the merger of the South Midlands League with the Spartan League to form the Spartan South Midlands League, the club were placed in the Premier Division North, and following league reorganisation at the end of the season, became members of the Premier Division for the 1998–99 season.

 In 1999–2000 Arlesey won the Spartan South Midlands League Premier Division, earning promotion to Division Three of the Isthmian League.
 Their first season in the new division saw them win the title scoring an Isthmian League record 138 goals with a record 100+ goal difference, earning promotion to Division Two.
 In 2002 league reorganisation saw them placed in Division One North.
 They were transferred to the Eastern Division of the Southern League in 2004, before being moved back to Division One North of the Isthmian League in 2006.
 Another move in 2008 led to the club playing in Division One Midlands of the Southern League, which became Division One Central in 2010.
 The 2010–11 season saw the club win Division One Central, earning promotion to the Premier Division.

 In 2011–12 Arlesey reached the first round proper of the FA Cup for the first time, where they lost 3–1 at Salisbury City.
 They repeated the feat the following season, losing 3–0 to Coventry City at the Ricoh Arena.
 The club were relegated back to Division One Central at the end of the 2014–15 season after finishing second-from-bottom of the Premier Division.
+In 2017–18 they finished bottom of the renamed Division One East, and were relegated to the Premier Division of the Spartan South Midlands League.

 Ground

-The club plays at Hitchin Road.
+The club plays at New Lamb Meadow.
 The ground has a capacity of 2,920, of which 150 is seated and 600 covered.